alban-read/Scheme-Direct-Workspace/App/docs/implementation.md

 ##### Composition of the app

-This App uses Win32cpp a Win32 library (it is 64 bit; the 32 is the name of the Windows API); this App includes only view related things; like the scintilla text editor; the GDI+ graphics pane; and the windows browser pane.
+This App uses Win32cpp a Win32 library (it is 64 bit; the 32 is the name of the Windows API); this App includes only view related things; like the scintilla text editor; the Direct2D graphics pane; and the windows browser pane.

 Chez Scheme designed for the terminal; is composed of an application; a shared library kernel; and boot files (containing compiled scheme code and data.)